Learning quantum dynamics with latent neural ODEs: Discussion

-\textit{Conclusions and outlook}.---In this \textit{Letter}, we propose the latent neural ODE for quantum dynamics: QNODE which is able to learn to generate quantum trajectories of closed and open quantum systems without any prior knowledge of quantum physics.
-We find that QNODE is able to learn, reconstruct and extrapolate the quantum trajectories with high accuracy.
+In this work, we propose the latent neural ODE for quantum dynamics: QNODE which is capable of learning and generating quantum trajectories of closed and open quantum systems without any prior knowledge of quantum physics.
+Based on the projective measurement data along the evolving time series, we find that QNODE can learn, reconstruct and extrapolate the quantum trajectories with high accuracy.
 Furthermore, the Heisenberg uncertainty principle of a qubit is recovered from the QNODE's generated dynamics.
-The evidence from our numerical experiments demonstrate that the QNODE is capable of generating quantum dynamics that preserve physical laws even when they extrapolate outside of the training time.
-The QNODE is capable of learning systems beyond the simple two-level quantum system presented here-- the difficulty lies in generating data from a larger dimensional Hilbert space.
-Potentially, such data could be gathered from recent superconducting qubits experiments \cite{arute2019quantum,zhong2020quantum,wu2021strong} with randomized quantum gates, to produce some physical observables in time.
-We believe that the QNODE is one step closer to machine-assisted discovery of scientific principles such as quantum phenomenon modeled by many interacting classical worlds \cite{hall2014quantum}, or could be used to implement dynamical decoupling schemes \cite{viola1999dynamical} on the fly during quantum dynamical evolutions as a kind of inverse design \cite{vargas2020inverse}, thereby paving way towards large-scale NISQ devices.
+The evidence from our numerical experiments demonstrates that the QNODE is capable of generating quantum dynamics that preserve physical laws even when they extrapolate outside of the training time.

+The QNODE is capable of learning systems beyond the simple two-level quantum system presented so far.
+The difficulty lies in generating enough data from a larger dimensional Hilbert space.
+To demonstrate such point, we have carried out two-qubit numerical experiments with the system Hamiltonian $\hat{H}_2$.
+The results are shown in \figref{fig:two_qubit_samples}, where we show that samples generated by the QNODE is valid and physical.
+The quantitative analysis regarding the two-qubit case can be seen in \figref{fig:two_qubit_reconstruct}.
+Potentially, multi-qubit data could be gathered from recent superconducting qubits experiments \cite{arute2019quantum,zhong2020quantum,wu2021strong} with randomized quantum gates, to produce some physical observables in time.
+We believe that the QNODE is one step closer to machine-assisted discovery of scientific principles such as quantum phenomenon modeled by many interacting classical worlds \cite{hall2014quantum}, or could be used to implement dynamical decoupling schemes \cite{viola1999dynamical} on the fly during quantum dynamical evolutions as a kind of inverse design \cite{vargas2020inverse}, thereby paving the way towards large-scale NISQ devices.

 The main code used to obtain data presented here can be found in a public repository \cite{choi2021learning}.